QuantConnect/lean-cli/README.md

   Represents a command to update a specific order by id.

 Options:
-  --order-id INTEGER   The order id to be updated  [required] --quantity FLOAT     the number of units to be ordered (directional) --limit-price FLOAT  The limit price of the order to updated --stop-price FLOAT   The stop price of the order to be updated --tag TEXT           The tag to be attached to the order --lean-config FILE   The Lean configuration file that should be used (defaults to the nearest lean.json) --verbose            Enable debug logging
+  --order-id INTEGER     The order id to be updated  [required] --quantity DECIMAL     the number of units to be ordered (directional) --limit-price DECIMAL  The limit price of the order to updated --stop-price DECIMAL   The stop price of the order to be updated --tag TEXT             The tag to be attached to the order --lean-config FILE     The Lean configuration file that should be used (defaults to the nearest lean.json) --verbose              Enable debug logging
   --help                 Show this message and exit.
 ```

 _See code: [lean/commands/live/update_order.py](lean/commands/live/update_order.py)_